abhi-sathvika/recipes-and-ratings/README.md

 - There are no ordinal or nominal features in the current model.
 Both features are quantitative, meaning they are continuous and represent measurable quantities.
 Since these are numerical features, no encoding (such as one-hot encoding or label encoding) is necessary.

 Model Fitting:
-- The model is trained using Linear Regression.
+- The model is trained using KNN Classifier.
 The process involves:

 Training Data: We split the dataset into training and test sets using a 80-20 split.
-The model is trained on the training data using the features n_steps and minutes to predict the target variable avg_rating.
+The model is trained on the training data using the features n_steps and minutes to predict the target variable rating_x.

 Test Data: After training, the model is used to predict the ratings for the test set, and we evaluate the model's performance using appropriate metrics.

 Performance Metrics:
-"Accuracy-like" Metric for Regression: We calculated an "accuracy-like" metric, which checks whether the model’s predictions are within a ±7.5% margin of the true values.
-This metric gives us a sense of how often the model's predictions are sufficiently close to the actual ratings.
-The purpose of calculating this "accuracy-like" metric is so that we can clearly compare the performance of this linear regression model with the performance of the final classification model.

 Model Evaluation:
-Test RMSE: 0.627
+Test Accuracy: 0.4729
 - This value represents the model's performance on unseen data (test set).
-The value of 0.627 is a relatively high RMSE, indicating the baseline is not able to identify the underlying patterns of the dataset.
+The value of 0.4729 is a relatively low accuracy score, indicating the baseline is not able to identify the underlying patterns of the dataset.

-Accuracy-like Metric: 0.635
-- This value represents the proportion of values that the model was able to correctly predict within a range of 0.075 from the true value.
-Again, to reiterate the purpose of this metric, it is to allow us to compare the baseline regression model to the final classification model.

-- The value of 0.635 is good, but could be better.
-Right now, the model is not able to predict 36.5% of the data points correctly within 0.075 of the true value.
+- The value of 0.4729 is good, but could be better.
+Right now, the model is not able to predict 53% of the data points correctly.
 Although this is a good starting point, this metric could definitely improve!